hjoon0510/SmartSecretary/README.md

 * http://gpiozero.readthedocs.io/en/stable/installing.html

 # Contact
 I am a student in Maetan mid-school.
+My homepage is http://hjoon0510.github.com.
 If you have any questions, Please contact me hjoon0510@gmail.com.
-I make an effort to write english statement by utilizing https://translate.google.com.
+I make an effort to write english statement by utilizing https://translate.google.com to talk about my project with foreigners all over the world.